February 24, 1945

 ALASKA (Eleventh Air Force): Four B-25s on a shipping sweep attack the Hayakegawa

-River in the Kurile; returning, the B-25s spot and photograph a Japanese
+River in the Kuriles.
+Returning, they spot and photograph a Japanese balloon bomb.

 CHINA THEATER (Fourteenth Air Force): Five B-24s on individual sweeps over the South China Sea and Gulf of Tonkin claim four vessels sunk.